bailey-lab/MIPTools/docs/guides/example_longitudinal_study.rst

  command with:
 | :code:`bash check_run_stats.sh`

-| Alternatively, you can create a folder in the tutorial_dataset folder called
- "stats_and_variant_calling" and then run this jupyter script:
+| Alternatively, you can run this jupyter script:
 | :code:`bash start_jupyter.sh`
- Click the "analysis" folder, and click the "check_run_stats.ipynb" file.
+ There should be a folder with a name that matches the "variant_calling_folder" variable from the config.yaml file (e.g. stats_and_variant_calling).
+Click this folder, and click the "check_run_stats.ipynb" file.
 Follow the instructions in the notebook.